65th Infantry Regiment (United States): Twenty-first century

+both in the Iraq War as well as guard duties at Guantanamo Bay and in Djibouti.

 In 2009, Company C, 1st Battalion, 65th Infantry Regiment was deployed to the Horn of Africa and stationed at Camp Lemonnier in Djibouti, after completing a 14-month deployment at Guantanamo Bay, Cuba.
 Company C carried the crew-served weapons to protect the camp.
 It also operated the entry control checkpoints, protected U.S. and allied ships at the massive Djibouti Port, and guarded the U.S. Embassy there.
 By mid-2009, the rest of the battalion deployed there in case a larger combat maneuver element was needed to operate from the base.
-The area is considered to be the most unstable part of Africa, and the Somali border is less than 10 miles from Camp Lemonnier.
+The Somali border is less than 10 miles from Camp Lemonnier.

 Legacy

 During the Korean War, the Borinqueneers were awarded 10 Distinguished Service Crosses (Juan Negrons was upgraded to the Medal of Honor), 256 Silver Stars, 606 Bronze Stars, and 2,771 Purple Hearts.

 Puerto Rico honored the unit by naming one of its principal avenues "Avenida 65 de Infantería" in San Juan.
 The names of those killed in combat are inscribed in "El Monumento de la Recordación" (Monument of Remembrance), which was unveiled on 19 May 1996 and is situated in front of the Capitol Building in San Juan, Puerto Rico.

 In November 1999, Governor Pedro Rosselló, along with the Senate of Puerto Rico, chartered the 65th Infantry Honor Task Force and appointed Anthony Mele as chairman to work with Major General Nels Running, director, Committee of the 50th Anniversary of the Korean War to commemorate the 65th Infantry Regiment.
 The 65th Infantry Honor Task Force is a coalition of individuals, veterans organizations, and groups dedicated to advocate and preserve the legacy of the 65th Infantry Regiment.
 The group organized tree planting and plaque commemoration ceremonies around the US, to include Arlington National Cemetery in Virginia; Fort San Felipe del Morro in San Juan, Puerto Rico; and Fort Logan National Cemetery in Denver.

 On 20 May 2001, the government of Puerto Rico unveiled a monument honoring the 65th Infantry Regiment.
 The monument was made by artist Sonny Rodríguez, and is called "Mission Accomplished".
 It contains a statue of a soldier wearing a poncho with his rifle in one hand and the regiment's flag in the other hand.

 On 7 June 2007, PBS aired The Borinqueneers, a documentary about the 65th Infantry written and directed by Noemí Figueroa Soulet with Raquel Ortiz as co-director.
 The narrators were Héctor Elizondo (English) and David Ortiz-Anglero (Spanish).